guitaripod/midgarcorp/DEPLOYMENT.md

-# Deployment Guide for Compiled Thoughts Blog
+# Deployment Guide for Midgar Corp Blog

 This guide covers deploying your Astro blog to Cloudflare Pages with custom domain setup, environment variables, and monitoring.